Language manual

 Higher-kinded traits

-So far, the traits we’ve looked at have all been of the form T<t>, where t is a placeholder for an ordinary type.
+So far, the traits we’ve looked at have all been of the form T<t>, where t is a placeholder for any ordinary type.
 Unlike these, a type constructor is a type-level function which takes one or more types as arguments and returns a type.
 That is, a type constructor on its own isn’t really a type, until it is provided with all necessary type arguments.
 For example, in the type Option<int32>, Option is a type constructor with kind

 * -> *